Roboprotos/maxon_epos4_ros1/README.md

 ```
   $ git clone -b melodic-devel https://github.com/Roboprotos/maxon_epos4_ros1
 ```
 - Look at the PDF file located in the documentation folder for information on how to use this package.
-It contains a complete tutorial on how to setup both the EPOS4 controllers and ROS1 along with ros_canopen and MoveIt! packages, with a practical example using the NVIDIA Jetson TX2 embedded computer.
+It contains a complete tutorial on how to setup both the EPOS4 controllers and ROS1 along with ros_canopen and MoveIt! packages, with practical examples using the NVIDIA Jetson TX2 and Raspberry Pi embedded computers.

 <br/>